vitoriopaulo/calculator-app-project/README.md

     cd calculator-app-project
     ```

-3. **Open `index.html` in Your Web Browser to View the Calculator:**
+3. **Open `index.html` in Your Web Browser**:

-    Simply open the `index.html` file in your web browser to start using the calculator locally.
+    Simply open the `index.html` file in your web browser to start using the calculator.

 ## Contributing

-Feel free to contribute to this project by submitting pull requests or reporting issues.
-Your feedback and contributions are welcome!
+Feel free to contribute to this project by submitting pull requests.
+Your feedback and suggestions are welcome!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+Special thanks to the open-source community for their contributions and resources that made this project possible.